Sladuca/sha256-prover-comparison/README.md

 This completely ignores compilation / setup costs since the STARK doesn't have a "circuit" to compile.
 The benchmarker I wrote for groth16 prints times for compilation / setup too.

-This also completely ignores proof size, as for the most part nobody cares since 100K isn't actually that large in outside the EVM - it's smaller than many webpages.
+This also completely ignores proof size, as for the most part nobody cares since 100K isn't actually that large outside the EVM - it's smaller than many webpages.
 And if you're verifying in EVM, as long as you have a decent verifier circuit you can always wrap it in a groth16 proof just before submitting to L1.

 When running the benchmark with different number of hashes, the comparison changes.
 For instance, on my machine, starky does around ~88 hashes/sec for 63 and around ~84 hashes/sec for 31.